emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 <p class="sub-section">What’s next?</p>

 With a solid understanding of the fundamentals in place, I felt comfortable advancing to the next level of difficulty.
-To do anything remotely advanced on a website, another programming language is required: [JavaScript](https://en.wikipedia.org/wiki/JavaScript){:target="_blank"}.

-JavaScript is the third core technology of the internet, alongside HTML and CSS.
+To do anything remotely advanced on a website, another programming language is required: [JavaScript](https://en.wikipedia.org/wiki/JavaScript){:target="_blank"}, the third core technology of the internet.
 It makes things come alive on a webpage and is a critical component of all web applications.

 So, my programming journey thus far can be summarized as follows: